We've all gotten this cold email. It's got the "whiff" of personalization. They pulled a fact about hobby you like or your alma mater. Then...

 The next step is to create credibility.
 Why'd you ask?

-Instead of we helped X company achieve Y results.
+Instead, we helped X company achieve Y results.
 Try a subtler approach.
-Pick a company that is relevant in how they go to market and what their size and industry is.
+Pick a relevant company regarding how they go to market, size, and industry.
 Talk about their results as it could be relevant for them.

 The focus is always on them, not you.

-From the outside, your process looks similar to X. With better informed A/B testing, their managers were able to take our insights into email performance and 2x reply rates.
+From the outside, your process looks similar to X. With better-informed A/B testing, their managers could take our insights into email performance and 2x reply rates.

 Conversation > Conversion

-Now you can finish this note up with an "interest based CTA" or you can focus back on the original call to conversation.
-Either create dialogue.
+Now, you can finish this note with an "interest-based CTA," or you can focus on the original call to conversation.
+You can either create dialogue.
 Both are better than asking for "15 minutes".

 Some examples of how to encourage conversation with an ask: